reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 }

 ````
-Here, security is described using one or more @SecurityScheme.
+Here, security is described using one or more `@SecurityScheme`.
 The `type` defined here `SecuritySchemeType.HTTP` applies to both Basic Auth and JWT.
 The other attributes like `scheme` and `bearerFormat` depend on this `type` attribute.
 After defining the security schemes, we can apply them to the whole application or individual operations by adding the
 `security` section on the root level or operation level.
-In or example, all API operations will use the bearer token authentication scheme.
+In our example, all API operations will use the bearer token authentication scheme.
 For more information, on configuring multiple security schemes and applying a different scheme at the API level, refer to its [documentation.](https://swagger.io/docs/specification/authentication/).

 Next, let's add some basic swagger annotations to our Controller classes, in order to add descriptions to the API operations.